 Furthermore, the IRS may deny or revoke an EFIN if a tax professional engages in unethical or illegal practices, fails to comply with IRS rules and regulations related to e-filing, or if their computer system fails to meet the IRS e-file requirements.

-However, the eligibility criteria also have other caveats.
-The eligible principal or responsible official must be a citizen of the United States or a foreigner with permanent resident status.
-Furthermore, they have to be over 18 years of age at the time of application.
-Lastly, they must meet the state and local bonding requirements for maintaining tax returns.
+The eligibility criteria also have other caveats.
+The eligible principal or responsible official must be a U.S. citizen or a foreigner with permanent resident status.
+They must be over 18 years of age at the time of application.
+Lastly, they must meet state and local bonding requirements for maintaining tax returns.

-In short, no. While it was possible to prepare taxes without EFIN, recent policies have changed how things work.
-All tax preparation businesses and consultancies need to have an EFIN as per the IRS requirements.
-In addition, any business that files over 10 tax returns have to use the dedicated e-File services.
-As such, e-filing is now a mandatory process for businesses.
+It is no longer possible to prepare taxes without an EFIN for tax preparation businesses.
+All tax preparation businesses and consultancies must have an EFIN as per IRS requirements.
+Additionally, any business that files over 10 tax returns must use the dedicated e-File services.
+As a result, e-filing is now mandatory for businesses.

 If you are not a tax professional, you do not need an Electronic Filing Identification Number (EFIN) to prepare your own tax return.
 You can prepare your tax return manually by filling out the necessary forms and mailing them to the IRS.
 You can also use tax preparation software to prepare your return electronically without needing an EFIN.
 The IRS also provides a Free File program that allows eligible taxpayers to prepare and file their federal tax returns for free without needing an EFIN.